BTFLV/tt07-subleq-fram-cpu/README.md

 ## UART

-To output data, a simple printf implementation can be used in the C code.
+You can easily output data in the C Code.
+Look in the examples how it's done.
 In Subleq it's implemented like this:
 "If B is -1 (negative unity), then the number contained in the address given by A is interpreted as a character and written to the machine's output.
 C is unused."
 [Rosetta Code - Subleq](https://rosettacode.org/wiki/Subleq)